Stabilization of sliding ferroelectricity through exciton condensation

 \textbf{Results} \\ \textbf{Starting from the DFT picture}\\ Let us first consider the picture obtained by means of a first-principles description at the DFT level.
 When one of the WTe$_2$ layers of the GMS structure, say the top one, is shifted horizontally with respect to the bottom layer, the energy of the system is lowered.
 The new configuration, marked by a blue diamond in Fig.~\ref{fig:full_story}b, is characterized by a finite polarization perpendicular to the layers.
 Because of the symmetry of the crystal structure, in bilayer WTe$_2$ this sliding mechanism connects two energetically equivalent ground states with opposite out-of-plane polarization.
-We estimated the energy barrier for this process, sketched in Fig.~\ref{fig:full_story}b, by means of a DFT nudged elastic band (NEB) calculation obtaining a value of $0.4$ meV, compatible with previous results \cite{yang_origin_2018, liu_vertical_2019}.
+We estimated the energy barrier for this process, sketched in Fig.~\ref{fig:full_story}b, by means of a DFT nudged elastic band (NEB) calculation, obtaining a value of $\sim$ 0.1 meV.
+Our careful extrapolation of NEB data to zero temperature (Supplementary Section I) provides an estimate that is a small fraction of previous results \cite{yang_origin_2018,liu_vertical_2019,bai_sub-nanosecond_2025}.

 Figure~\ref{fig:full_story}b also shows the band structure for both unpolarized and ground-state polarized configurations, as obtained by DFT calculations within the generalized gradient approximation for the exchange-correlation functional.
-Note that spin-orbit coupling (SOC) is not included in these calculations as it leads to minor corrections for the natural stacking of the layers considered here, at difference with geometries that preserve the inversion symmetry \cite{muechler_topological_2016}.
+Note that spin-orbit coupling (SOC) is not included in these calculations (see Supplementary Section IV for a discussion), as it leads to minor corrections for the natural stacking of the layers considered here, at difference with geometries that preserve the inversion symmetry \cite{muechler_topological_2016}.
 A systematic display of band structure results for increasing relative displacement of the layers is given in Fig.~\ref{fig:bands_vs_sliding}.
 Among these values, the displacement $\bar{d} = 0.28$ {\AA} gives the lowest total energy in the DFT calculation.
 The corresponding bands are represented by a solid blue line, as in Fig.~\ref{fig:full_story}b.
 Note that, at this level of description, the system is semimetallic.
 We expect the gap opening effect of DFT hybrid functionals \cite{zheng_quantum_2016, wang_ferroelectric_2019} essentially not to alter the predicted energy barrier.